HOW TO BUY A BUSINESS

 Are all three businesses going to deliver you the exact same results?

-Let’s consider the possibility that out of those three businesses, there’s one business in particular that utilizes your specific strengths and deliver 10 times the results of the other two.
+Let’s consider the possibility that out of those three businesses, there’s one business in particular that utilizes your specific strengths and delivers 10 times the results of the other two.
 For example, maybe it’s a business with a superior quality product, but it has a sales problem, and your strength is in sales or marketing.

 Or, let’s say it’s a business that’s absolutely on fire, but it’s having problems delivering technically, and you come from a technology background.